ozanozbirecikli/Projects/README.md

 # Projects
-These are the projects that i did by myself.
+These are the projects that i did.